Marmalade-NG/marmalade-ng/doc/source/policy-adjustable-royalty.rst

 The policy works whatever the sale scheme.

-*Important note*: It's highly recommended to use :ref:`POLICY-DISABLE-TRANSFER` in conjunction with this policy.
+*Important note*: It's highly recommended to use :ref:`POLICY-DISABLE-TRANSFER` or :ref:`POLICY-TRUSTED-CUSTODY` in conjunction with this policy.
 Otherwise, the royalty could be bypassed by OTC sales.

 Implemented hooks